Qintarra/SQL/MySQL/01.Create-tables/README.md

 - Please use only simple primary and foreign keys (single column/attribute).
 - Do not use IF NOT EXISTS statement.
 - Do not use `` to escape a table name or column name.
+- Don’t use digits in table names or column names.